SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > - **12-16:** 18 psychic damage
 > - **17+:** 24 psychic damage
 >
 > **Effect:** The charger takes psychic damage equal to the number of enemies affected.
-This damage can't be reducetd in any way
+This damage can't be reducetd in any way.

 ###### Radenwight Sidekick